abd-elrahman-mohamed-anter/docker-2/README.md

 Created a Dockerfile for the Spring  application and displayed its contents.

 ![4](g-2.png)
-run the spring with  .dockerignore on port 5000
+run the spring bet on port 5001

 ![5](g--3.png)